 - Optional toppings: cilantro, avocado, cheese, pico de gallo

-- Add diced tomatoes, corn, black beans, cumin, chili powder, oregano, coriander, salt, pepper, and vegetable broth to pot and simmer on medium-low heat for 30 minutes.
+- Simmer soup: Add diced tomatoes, corn, black beans, cumin, chili powder, oregano, coriander, salt, pepper, and vegetable broth to pot and simmer on medium-low heat for 30 minutes.

-- Add hot sauce and stir to combine.
+- Season + serve: Add hot sauce and stir to combine.
 Serve topped with toppings of choice.

 - Tools needed: large soup pot or dutch oven, knife set, vegetable peeler

-- Notes: If you’d like to make this vegetable chili less spicy, add ancho chile and hot sauce at the end before serving.
+- Recipe notes: If you’d like to make this vegetable chili less spicy, add ancho chile and hot sauce at the end before serving.

-- Nutrition: This vegan chili recipe is a good source of plant-based proteins because of the beans, and a good source of fiber per serving.
-It is also high in vitamin C and iron.
+- Nutrition notes: This vegan chili recipe is a good source of plant-based proteins because of the beans, and a good source of fiber per serving.
+It is also high in vitamin C, vitamin A, and iron.